hameed-droid/hameed-droid/README.md

 - 👀 I’m interested in Game Development and Artificial Intelligence
 - 🌱 I’m currently learning Android Development
 - 💞️ I’m looking to collaborate on future projects
-- I aslo play guitar
+- I like to play guitar
-- I like to go to gym
+- I sometimes go to gym
-- I am good table tennis player
+- I am good also a good table tennis player

 <!---
 hameed-droid/hameed-droid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.